Jimmy Korderas

-Demetrius Korderas (born March 19, 1962), better known by his referee name, Jimmy Korderas, is a Canadian professional wrestling referee, commentator and television personality who currently works for Canadian TV sports network Sportsnet.
-He is best known for his 22-year tenure in WWE from 1987 to 2009.
+Demetrius Korderas (born March 19, 1962), better known by his referee name, Jimmy Korderas, is a Canadian professional wrestling referee, commentator and television personality.
+He is best known for his 22-year tenure in WWE from 1987–2009.

 Professional wrestling career

 Early career

 Korderas began working as a professional wrestling referee in 1985 at Maple Leaf Gardens.
 At first, he was hired as a driver by his friend Elio Zarlenga.
 At the time, Zarlenga was second in command only to Jack Tunney, and suggested making Korderas a referee.
 His first match was between Special Delivery Jones and Red Demon.

 World Wrestling Federation/Entertainment (1987–2009)

 On May 23, 1999, Korderas was the referee at Over the Edge for the match between "Blue Blazer" Owen Hart and The Godfather.
-He was in the ring when Hart fell 75 feet from a harness tethered above the ring and died.
+He was in the ring when Hart fell 78 feet from a harness tethered above the ring and died.
 According to reports, Hart yelled to Korderas to move because Hart did not want to land on Korderas, but Hart's foot still made contact with Korderas' shoulder.

 During a kayfabe strike by the WWF referees in late 1999, Korderas was the only regular referee who did not join the strike, which led to him being attacked by the striking refs at Unforgiven in 1999.

 In 2006, the WWE pulled Korderas off the road briefly due to health issues, but he returned to work shortly thereafter.
 In November 2008, referees, and thus Korderas, were made no longer exclusive to particular WWE television shows, or brands.
 On January 9, 2009, Korderas was released from WWE.